 Religious leaders in Philippine politics

 The heavy dislike for Duterte government is growing.
-Christians and Catholics openly condemn his policies.
+Religious leaders openly condemn his policies.
 One believer active in ministry even wished death to the President.
-Many ranted and some Christian leaders openly showed their political leanings.
+Many ranted and some Evangelical leaders openly showed their political leanings.
 Towards election, Catholic priests, bishops, and evangelicals have criticized the President over his hateful religious remarks.
 They dissuaded voters and others issued unnecessary political statements.
 Point is, what good will this do in promoting the Gospel?

 → What millennials can learn from Vico Sotto.